barn53/esp8266-PushButton/README.md

 # esp8266-PushButton
-## A simple library that provides debounced push button functionality on GPIO pins.
+## Arduino library that provides debounced push button functionality on GPIO pins.
+### Tested only on ESP8266

 One class instance per pin